Willie Nelson: 2010s

 In 2010, Nelson released Country Music, a compilation of standards produced by T-Bone Burnett.
-The album peaked number four in Billboard's Top Country Albums, and twenty on the Billboard 200.
+The album peaked at number four in Billboard's Top Country Albums, and twenty on the Billboard 200.
 It was nominated for Best Americana Album at the 2011 Grammy Awards.
 In 2011 Nelson participated in the concert Kokua For Japan, a fund raising event for the victims of the 2011 Tōhoku earthquake and tsunami in Japan which raised $1.6 million.

 In February 2012, Legacy Recordings signed a deal with Nelson that included the release of new material, as well as past releases that would be selected and complemented with outtakes and other material selected by him.
 With the new deal, Buddy Cannon returned to produce the recordings of Nelson.
 After selecting the material and the sound of the tunes with the singer, Cannon's work method consisted in the recording of the tracks with studio musicians, with the takes later completed on a separate session by Nelson with his guitar.
 Cannon's association to Nelson also extended to songwriting, with singer and producer composing the lyrics by exchanging text messages.

 Nelson's first release for the Legacy Recordings was Heroes, that included guest appearances by his sons Lukas and Micah of the band Insects vs Robots, Ray Price, Merle Haggard, Snoop Dogg, Kris Kristofferson, Jamey Johnson, Billy Joe Shaver and Sheryl Crow.
 The album reached number four on Billboard's Top Country Albums.
 His 2013 release To All the Girls..., a collection of duets with all female partners, featured among others Dolly Parton, Loretta Lynn, Rosanne Cash, Sheryl Crow, Mavis Staples, Norah Jones, Emmylou Harris, Carrie Underwood and Miranda Lambert.
 The album entered Billboard's Top Country Albums at number two, marking his highest position on the chart since the release of his 1989 A Horse Called Music, and extending his record to a total of forty-six top ten albums on the country charts.
 Nelson scored as well his second top ten album on the Billboard 200, with the release entering at number nine.